-The average completion time on the obstacle course was $1.23 \pm 0.139$ minutes, ranging from 0.937 to 1.52 minutes.
+The average completion time in the obstacle course was 1.23 ± 0.139 minutes, ranging from 0.937 to 1.52 minutes.
 Mixed model analysis was used to assess the association between obstacle course completion times, sleep duration, and ESS scores.
 Squad, day, time of day, sleep duration, and SSS scores were fixed factors, whereas the random factor was participants.
 After adjusting for squad, day, and time of day, sleep duration (F(1, 219.1)=5.03, p=0.026) and SSS scores (F(6, 218.0)=2.47, p=0.025) were identified as significant predictors of obstacle course completion time (statistically significant based on post-hoc analysis with the BH-FDR controlling procedure).